This is truly one of my favorite Cuban chicken dinners of all time! I’ve lost count of the number of times I had this dish growing up.

 ingredients for Cuban pollo asado

-Whisk together the oil, sour orange juice, garlic, complete seasoning, annatto, cumin, salt, and pepper to taste.
+Whisk the oil, sour orange juice, garlic, complete seasoning, annatto, cumin, salt, + pepper.
 This is your marinade.

 chicken pieces for pollo asado in a plastic freezer bag with mojo marinade and spices